How Tan Can You Get? – The Definitive Guide

 Skin Type 6

-This skin type is dark brown to black with black hair and dark eyes, and it hardly ever burns and instead tans very well in the sun.
+It rarely burns and tans exceptionally well in the sun.
 Skin type 6 has the best natural protection from the sun.

 Not only do you have to consider how much your skin type allows you to tan, but you also need to be aware of whether your skin type will experience increased risk when exposed to UV rays.

 All UV exposure from the sun or a sunbed is harmful to your skin, no matter your skin type.
-However, your skin type, age, and health all play a role in how damaging the sun can be.

-Those with medium to dark skin tones, such as skin types 4, 5, and 6, are less likely to burn in the sun, but this does not mean that they are not exempt from damage.
-All skin types can develop damage from UV exposure, but lighter skin tones are more at risk.
+Individuals with medium to dark skin tones, such as skin types 4, 5, and 6, are less likely to experience sunburn, but this does not mean they are exempt from sun damage.

 What To Do When You Have Reached Your Tan Limit